patrinsinteppadon/debate-now/README.md

 # DebateNOW

+- This is a copy of a repo for the sake of my own personal notekeeping!
+- Please also see the original link on Kiran's Github: https://github.com/kiranpradhan01/project-kpdebate

 ## Overview
 DebateNOW is a gameified version of Spontaneous Argumentation (SPAR) Debate- a lighthearted 10-minute event where 2 members debate about casual topics (e.g. "Which is better: cats or dogs?" or "Was Thanos right?").